-The most popular gossip topic in the digital marketing world is “What is SEO Ranking Factors”.
-We all do know that search engines like Google, Bing, Yahoo etc uses ranking signals to index a page in SERP.
+The most popular gossip topic in the digital marketing world is “What is SEO Ranking Factors?”.
+We all do know that search engines like Google, Bing, Yahoo etc uses nearly 200 ranking signals to index a page in SERP.

 The Search Engine firms will never reveal the ranking factors implanted in their algorithms.
-But if you want your website to rank higher in the search result pages then you have to be knowledgeable about all SEO Ranking Signals.
+But if you want your website to rank higher in the search result pages then you have to be knowledgeable about all Search Engine Ranking Factors.

 The SEO requirements will be kept on changing and it’s very important to know about the latest changes in SEO.
 The various ranking signals which were used 2 years ago will not be applicable in current search engine algorithms.

 Understanding the ranking signals used by the search engine is not as mysterious as it may seem.
 From many years people are trying to crack the search engine algorithms code and unravel the mystery of search engine ranking signals.

 Complete List of 200+ SEO Ranking Factors in 2019